taylordnorman/Virtual-Network-Elkstack/README.md

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

+Filebeat collects file system logs, an example being server logs where you can see all activities performed on a specific server.
+This can include detailed information that allows you to know who, when and how your server is being accessed.

+Metricbeat

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: